quux00/go-lightly/README.md

 Copyright © 2012 Michael Peterson

-Some of the example code in the go-examples is copyright Rob Pike or and some in clj-examples is copyright [Alexey Kachayev](https://github.com/kachayev).
+Some of the example code in the go-examples directory is copyright Rob Pike or and some in clj-examples is copyright [Alexey Kachayev](https://github.com/kachayev).

 Distributed under the Eclipse Public License, the same as Clojure.